National cervical screening program

 - An interval between routine tests of 5 years.

-- Screening for the presence of HPV, and if found, performing a reflex liquid based cytology (LBC) test on the same sample to check for abnormal cervical cells.
+- Screening for the presence of HPV - if found on a clinician-collected sample, performing a reflex liquid based cytology (LBC) test on the same sample to check for abnormal cervical cells.
 If HPV is found on a self-collected sample, the patient should return for a clinician-collected sample for LBC testing.

-The objectives of the modules are to provide online training for healthcare providers who conduct cervical screening tests and follow-up management for women in accordance with the changes to practice and the clinical pathway.
+The objectives of the modules are to provide online training for healthcare providers who conduct cervical screening tests and follow-up management for women in accordance with the clinical pathway.

 Continuing Professional Development

-This program was funded by the Department of Health.
+This program was funded by the Department of Health and Aged Care.